-There are Christmas jobs available from October onwards.
-Early Autumn is a good time to start looking, particularly if you would like work as Santa or an elf in department stores and shopping centres.
+Have a very merry Christmas this year and earn extra cash doing one of the many Christmas jobs available from October on.
+As we head into early autumn, now is the perfect moment to start looking, and particularly if you’d like to work as Santa or an elf in department stores and shopping centres.

-It’s an insight into the way internet shopping is changing our lives, as increasingly more jobs are created to deal with online demand rather than typical shop work.
-This is particularly significant for young people who might find this is there first step on to the career ladder.
+Those huge numbers may give you an insight into the way online shopping is changing our lives and the job market.
+As such, increasingly more jobs are created to deal with online demand rather than your typical shop floor work.
+That’s crucial for young people because it’s often the first step on their career ladder.

 - Work in retail – get paid to get discounts

 - Deliver parcels

 - More ways to make money at Christmas

 - Find Christmas jobs available near you with our tool